gilzero/combinefile/README.md

 3. Enter the directory path you want to process (or leave empty for current directory)

-4. (Optional) Add custom ignore patterns
+4. (Optional) Add custom ignore patterns using the "Add Pattern" button

 5. Click "Process Files" and wait for the results

-6. Download the concatenated file and view the statistics
+6. View the statistics, export as Image/PDF, or download the concatenated file

-## Configuration
+## Known Issues

-- Custom ignore patterns support glob syntax (e.g., `*.txt`, `src/**`)
-- The application automatically respects existing `.gitignore` rules
+- 🐛 Processing spinner animation may not work in some browsers
-- Output files are saved in the `output` directory with timestamps
+- 🐛 Very long file paths might overflow in the directory tree view
+- 🐛 PDF export might fail with very large directory structures
+- ⚠️ Memory usage can be high with extremely large codebases

 ## Technical Details